 4.11.2 - The pressure reading on the control panel increases.

 Robert Dickinson: For the double diaphragm configuration, the bursting pressure is dependent on the gas pressure differential in both the driver and the double breech chambers.
 Therefore, for the diaphragms to burst in a controlled way, the double breech safety valve is opened manually once the target pressures are reached [1-INT].
+DELETED HERE USED EARLIER

 Dr Robert Dickinson: Named author speaks the above text to camera.

-Talent’s hand points to the double breech safety valve.
+.

 As soon as the diaphragm ruptures… [1-CU] quickly close the compressed air flow using the flow knob and open the solenoid valve [2-MED].

 The diaphragm ruptures.
 Videographer please record the bursting sound.
+[Shot combined with 4.11.1]

-Talent quickly turns the flow knob and opens the solenoid valve
+Talent quickly turns the flow knob and opens the solenoid valve [Shot combined with 4.11.1]

 Rita Campos Pires: The ideal combination of shock wave parameters should be enough to cause tissue injury but not so high that it causes tissue culture insert or sterile bag distortion or rupture [1-INT].